modelica/ModelicaSpecification/RationaleMCP/0031/name-mapping.md

 | `'foo\'` | **error** | Incomplete escape sequence after stripping surrounding quotes. |

-### Flat Modelica namespaces
+### Base Modelica namespaces

-To support fast categorization of identifiers in Flat Modelica, they are divided into easily recognizable categories:
+To support fast categorization of identifiers in Base Modelica, they are divided into easily recognizable categories:
 * A `Q-IDENT` that cannot be decoded is an error.
 * Any other `Q-IDENT` is categorized based on the first character of the decoded string:
   - A `NONDIGIT` or "`'`" means a component reference